Quantum key distribution with correlated sources: Results

-where $Y_Z$ is the single-photon yield in the $Z$ basis, $h(x) = -x\log_2 (x) - (1-x)\log_2 (1-x)$ is the binary entropy function, and $f$ is the error correction efficiency.
-The term $e_X$ is the phase error rate and the term $e_Z$ is the bit error rate.
+where, as defined before, $Y_Z$ is the yield in the $Z$ basis and $e_X$ is the phase error rate.
+The term $e_Z$ is the bit error rate, $h(x) = -x\log_2 (x) - (1-x)\log_2 (1-x)$ is the binary entropy function, and $f$ is the error correction efficiency.
+We remark that Eq.~(\ref{eq:key_rate_R}) refers to the secret key rate obtainable per emitted $t$-tagged pulse.
+However, in practice, disregarding finite-size effects, one expects the observed data to be the same independently of the tag $t$.
+Therefore, for simplicity, in the simulations we assume that Eq.~(\ref{eq:key_rate_R}) represents the overall secret key rate obtainable per emitted pulse.
 Note that, $Y_Z$ and $e_Z$ are directly observed in a practical implementation of the protocol, but in the simulations a channel model (see \cite{pereira} for more details) is employed instead.

-The experimental parameters used are: dark count rate of Bob's detectors $p_d=10^{-7}$, $f = 1.16$ and the probabilities for Alice and Bob to select the $Z$ basis are, for simplicity, $P_{Z_A} = P_{Z_B} = \frac{1}{2}$.
-Unfortunately, there are no quantitative works characterising pulse correlations (i.e., the value of the parameter $\epsilon$) therefore, for illustration purposes, we select the values $10^{-3}$ and $10^{-6}$ to evaluate this imperfection.
+The experimental parameters used are: dark count rate of Bob's detectors $p_d=10^{-7}$, $f = 1.16$ and the probabilities for Alice and Bob to select the $Z$ basis are, for simplicity, ${p}_{Z_A} = \frac{2}{3}$ and ${p}_{Z_B} = \frac{1}{2}$.
+Unfortunately, there are no quantitative works characterising pulse correlations (i.e.~the value of the parameter $\epsilon$) therefore, for illustration purposes, we select the values $10^{-3}$ and $10^{-6}$ to evaluate this imperfection.
 Also, in order to investigate how the length of the pulse correlations affects the secret key rate, we consider the nearest neighbour correlation $\epsilon_1$, as well as correlations among two subsequent pulses, $\epsilon_2$, and among ten subsequent pulses, $\epsilon_{10}$ (see Eq.~(\ref{eq:assumption}) for the definitions of these epsilon parameters).
 Regarding SPFs, we choose $\delta = 0$ and $\delta = 0.063$ according to the experimental results reported in \cite{xu2,honjo,li}.
-The results are illustrated in Fig.~\ref{fig:comparison1}.
+The results for the RT based on the GLT protocol and for the RT based on the original LT protocol are illustrated in Fig.~1.